Haywood Rheumatism Research

 The committee is chaired by the Chairman of the charity and consists the charity’s voluntary ‘officers’ and general committee members.
 The Officers include: a President, Chairperson, Vice Chairperson, Secretary and Treasurer.
 In addition to the officers the committee consists of elected voluntary general committee members who are committed to driving forward the goals of the charity.

-Zoe is also a Senior Lecturer at the School of Medicine at Keele University where she leads the osteoporosis research group.
+Zoe is also a Professor at the School of Medicine at Keele University where she leads the osteoporosis research group.
 Her research interests include how healthcare can be better delivered to meet patient needs.

 Read More